 Turquoise Lake Recreation Area – San Isabel National Forest

-The Turquoise is a great place for privacy.
-With a total of eight campgrounds, you’ll be surrounded by a thick evergreen forest, an 1,800 acre lake and Colorado’s spectacular mountains.
+Turquoise Lake is a great place for privacy.
+With a total of eight campgrounds, you’ll be surrounded by a thick evergreen forest, an 1,800 acre lake, and Colorado’s spectacular mountains.
 The 12 mile bike trail starts in Leadville and loops Mineral Belt.
 It’s an easy trek the whole family will enjoy.

 Want To Camp For Free?
 Check out our guide to Free Camping in the US!